riskfirst/riskfirst.hateoas/README.md

 ### Authorization and Conditional links

 It is likely that you wish to control which links are included with each model, and one common requirement is to only show links for which the current user is authorized.
-This library fully integrates into the authorization pipeline and will apply any authorization policy you have applied to the current controller or action.
+This library fully integrates into the authorization pipeline and will apply any authorization policy you have applied to the linked action.

 To enable authorization on a link provide the ```AuthorizeRoute``` condition.